bassemfg/doc-search/README.md

 - Add a summariser/answer agent that cites retrieved docs.
 - Layer hybrid retrieval (keyword + vector) by extending `vector_search_agent` with `$match` filters.
 - Promote session history into a standalone analytics dashboard using Atlas Charts or MongoDB Stream Processing.

+## Deployment (AWS-focused)

+- **Containerize & Orchestrate**: Package the service with Docker and deploy on Amazon ECS (Fargate) or EKS.
+Use a load balancer (ALB) in front of multiple tasks/pods to scale horizontally.
+Configure auto-scaling on CPU/RPS and set pod disruption budgets for reliability.
+- **Config & Secrets**: Store `MONGODB_URI`, `OPENAI_API_KEY`, and LangSmith tokens in AWS Secrets Manager or SSM Parameter Store.
+Inject at runtime via task definitions or Kubernetes secrets; avoid shipping secrets in images or source.
+- **Network & Security**: Place services in private subnets; egress via NAT to Atlas.
+Restrict Atlas IP allowlist to NAT/egress IPs; enforce TLS.
+Use security groups and IAM roles for service accounts (IRSA on EKS) to scope AWS access.
+Enable FastAPI CORS only for trusted origins.
+- **Reliability**: Run >1 replica; enable health checks on `/health`; configure graceful shutdown (SIGTERM) and timeouts.
+Use retries with backoff for outbound calls (OpenAI, Atlas) and set connection pools on MongoDB client.
+- **Performance**: Enable UVicorn workers tuned to vCPU count; set `numCandidates`/`limit` sensibly for vector search.
+Consider response compression and request body limits.
+Monitor p99 latency via CloudWatch or your APM; profile hot paths before scaling up instance sizes.
+- **Cost Optimization**: Start with Atlas M0/M10 for dev, size up only if QPS demands.
+Use ARM Graviton on Fargate/EKS where supported.
+Tune `numCandidates` to reduce compute per query; cache frequent queries if patterns emerge.
+Stop idle dev environments on schedule.
+- **Observability**: Forward logs to CloudWatch; emit LangSmith traces for workflow visibility.
+Add metrics (request rate, error rate, latency, embedding call volume) and alerts on SLOs.
+Optionally add distributed tracing (OpenTelemetry) for end-to-end visibility.